 The service has seven different projects which all look at different aspects of wellbeing as listed below.

-- Women’s Health, lead by Fatema Hickson, this project provides a safe space to talk about the importance of health and wellbeing during and immediately after pregnancy, and will be working with women are who survivors of domestic abuse, and the importance of positive relationships.
+- Women’s Health,led by Fatema Hickson, this project provides a safe space to talk about the importance of women’s health and wellbeing, including during and immediately after pregnancy, and will be working with women are who survivors of domestic abuse, and the importance of positive relationships.

-- Men’s Health, this project supported by Owen Harris and Julie Carnell engages with men to find out men’s copings strategies to mental health and wellbeing within the different community groups.
+- Men’s Health, this project supported by Owen Harris, Uroy Kelly and Julie Carnell engages with men to find out men’s copings strategies to mental health and wellbeing within the different community groups.

 - Newly Arrived Communities offers support and signposting for newly arrived communities in Birmingham, i.e. asylum seekers and refugees, advising them of health, wellbeing and housing services.
 Ibrar Uddin, also delivers workshops in health and wellbeing, to help reduce feelings of isolation and to promote integration.

-- Supporting Families is a project managed by Zahida Khan to assist in identifying the needs of families with carers, mental health issues, debt and self-harm behaviours. works to address the needs of families within the city and provides resourcing and signposting information.
+- Supporting Families is a project led by Zahida Khan to assist in identifying the needs of families with carers, mental health issues, debt and self-harm behaviours and works to address the needs of families within the city providing resourcing and signposting information.

 - Criminal Justice project looks to identify barriers faced by ex-offenders on release from prison.
-Stephen Lewis supports them in their journey reconnecting with society, their friends and family.
+Stephen Lewis supports them in their journey reconnecting with society, as well as supporting their friends and family.

-- African Caribbean Communities project lead by Uroy Kelly, provides a meeting place for community members, to identify common issues concerning their community, in order to maintain cultural activities and debate.
+- African Caribbean Communities a project led by Uroy Kelly, which provides a meeting place for community members, to identify common issues concerning their community, in order to maintain cultural activities and promote understanding and equality.

-To find out more about the work undertaken by our CDW Team, please call us
+To find out more about the work undertaken by our CDW Team, please email or call us